laanwj/etna_viv/doc/hardware.md

 -------------------
 It appears that the blob always pads render buffers pixel sizes to a multiple of 64, ie, a width of 400 becomes 448 and 800 becomes 832.

 The render buffer is also tiled, albeit differently than the 4x4 tiling format of the textures.
-XXX figure this out.
+Supertiled format = size 64x64 tiles.

 Original rendering: